PCOS: From symptoms to self-advocacy. Get the handbook

 Are you worried because your period has come a few days before expected?

 Usually, an early period is not a cause for concern if it’s a one-off occurrence.
-But read on to learn more about the most common causes of an early period.
+Read on to learn more about the most common causes of early periods and when you should get worried about them.

 A period is considered “early” if menstrual bleeding begins within 21 days of your previous period.